AdobeDocs/campaign-classic.en/help/campaign/using/creating-a-collaborative-campaign.md

 topic-tags: distributed-marketing
 ---

-# Creating a collaborative campaign{#creating-a-collaborative-campaign-intro}
+# Create a collaborative campaign{#creating-a-collaborative-campaign-intro}

 The central entity creates collaborative campaigns from **Distributed Marketing** campaign templates.
 Refer to [this page](../../campaign/using/about-distributed-marketing.md#collaborative-campaign).